kaidez/kaidez.com/_drafts/remove-files-from-github.md

 <a name="simple-git-github-explanation"></a>
 ## A simple explanation of how Git & GitHub work

 *Git* is the software on your machine that tracks changes to your code repository and retains its past versions.
-You upload the repo and its changes to *GitHub*, the online web service that provides a feature-rich graphical user interface to manage the repo.
+You upload a copy of the repo and its history of changes to *GitHub*, the online web service that provides a feature-rich graphical user interface to manage the repo.

 If you're only Git education up to this point is doing what GitHub tells you to do when you setting up a repo, you should be familiar with `git add`.
 You use it as part of a command sequence in Terminal when you want to add files to or change files on GitHub.